Congratulations 2017 Award Recipients

 2017 Perpetual Trophy for Excellence and Sportsmanship – Tony Else

 Tony, at 15 years of age, has always enjoyed sports, but has only competed in track and field for the past two years.
-In grade 8, his first year of competing at the high school level, competed against night and tenth grade students in High Jump, Long Jump, Javelin, Discus and Shot Put at the Mid-Island Competition.
+In grade 8, his first year of competing at the high school level, competed against ninth and tenth grade students in High Jump, Long Jump, Javelin, Discus and Shot Put at the Mid-Island Competition.
 At the Vancouver Island Championships, he qualified for the Provincials in High Jump, placing 14th out of 28 competitors.

 In his second year, summer 2017, he qualified for the prestigious Canadian Legion National Track and Field Competition in High Jump and Shot Put held in Brandon, Manitoba.
 While there, Tony put together a relay team with three fellow BC athletes.
 The relay team members had competed against each other before, but never ran together.
 They pulled together, practiced twice before the race, and with no coach, won the silver medal for their age group.
 In Shot Put, Tony came in 6th and passed his previous personal best by 1.12m, and in High Jump, he came in 10th, jumping 165cm or 5’7″.